nikolaswise/lonegoosepress/source/publications/broadsides/dependence-day/index.md

 price: $105
 image: broadsides/Dependence_Day.jpg
 thumbnail: broadsides/Dependence_Day_TN.jpg
-available: false
+available: true
 layout: project
 num: 07
 ---

-It would be a quieter holiday, no ﬁreworks or loud parades, no speeches, no salutes to any ﬂag, a day of staying home instead of crowding away, a day we celebrate nothing gained in war but what we’re given—how the sun’s warmth is democratic, touching everyone, and the rain is democratic too, how the strongest branches in the wind give themselves as they resist, resist and give themselves, how birds could have no freedom without the planet’s weight to wing against, how Earth itself could come to be only when a whirling cloud of dust pledged allegiance as a world circling dependently around a star, and the star blossomed into ﬁre from the ash of other stars, and once, at the dark zero of our time, a blaze of revolutionary light exploded out of nowhere, out of nothing, because nothing needed the light, as the brilliance of the light itself needs nothing.
+It would be a quieter holiday, no ﬁreworks<br>
+or loud parades, no speeches, no salutes to any ﬂag,<br>
+a day of staying home instead of crowding away,<br>
+a day we celebrate nothing gained in war<br>
+but what we’re given—how the sun’s warmth<br>
+is democratic, touching everyone,<br>
+and the rain is democratic too,<br>
+how the strongest branches in the wind<br>
+give themselves as they resist, resist<br>
+and give themselves, how birds could have no freedom<br>
+without the planet’s weight to wing against,<br>
+how Earth itself could come to be<br>
+only when a whirling cloud of dust<br>
+pledged allegiance as a world<br>
+circling dependently around a star, and the star<br>
+blossomed into ﬁre from the ash of other stars,<br>
+and once, at the dark zero of our time,<br>
+a blaze of revolutionary light<br>
+exploded out of nowhere, out of nothing,<br>
+because nothing needed the light,<br>
+as the brilliance of the light itself needs nothing.<br>

-From All Things Touched By Wind by John Daniel, copyright 1994, Salmon Run Press.
+>> From *All Things Touched By Wind* by John Daniel, copyright 1994, Salmon Runnbsp;Press.